 The Council is also committed to helping students and their families make wise choices when selecting a school.
 The office provides a number of online resources designed to help Kentuckians become savvy higher education consumers.

-- How to Get a GED
+- How to identify a reputable college

-- How to Get a Copy of your GED or College Transcript
+- How to get a copy of your GED or college transcript

-- Contacts for Closed Institutions
+- Contacts for closed institutions

 Other ways the Council helps students